 For all golfers there is a course for you to play.
 With the exception of Cape Kidnappers, green fees are surprisingly modest at under $NZ 60, and golf club hire is very reasonable

-Also enjoy fabulous walking on Te Mata Peak or cycle the wineries or coastal pathways; matching the quality of the wine is the food - top kiwi chefs delight in producing dishes of taste and imagination - Le Terroir at Craggy Range is one of the 'must do's' while you are here - a fitting finale to a hard day's work on the golf course.
+Also enjoy fabulous walking on Te Mata Peak or cycle the wineries or coastal pathways; matching the quality of the wine is the food - top kiwi chefs delight in producing dishes of taste and imagination - Le Terroir at Craggy Range is one of the 'must do's' while you are here - a superb end to a full day's golf.

-Extend your stay by an extra day or two and make the most of seeing Napier - a top Art Deco experience or hire a bike and cycle round the wineries in the nearby Gimblett Gravels; don't leave Hawke's Bay without a trip up Te Mata Peak to see the best views of the Bay and read about the Maori legends.
+Extend your stay by an extra day or two and make the most of seeing Napier - a top Art Deco experience or hire a bike and cycle round the wineries in the nearby Gimblett Gravels; don't leave Hawke's Bay without a trip up Te Mata Peak to see the best views of the Bay and read about the Maori legend of the 'sleeping giant'.